meeransyed181207-sudo/graphicsinandroid/README.md

 ```
 /*
 Program to create and design an android application that draws basic graphical primitives on the screen.
-Developed by:
+Developed by: SYED MEERAN A
-Registeration Number :
+Registeration Number : 212225040455
 */
 ```